BitPangea/bitpangea/thecharter/README.md

 The Charter preserves the founding purpose, constitutional direction, and major adopted statements of BitPangea.

-It is the institutional record through which the World’s purpose is expressed and carried forward as BitPangea develops through its major Periods and Domains.
+It is the institutional record through which the World’s purpose is expressed and carried forward as BitPangea develops through major constitutional Periods, Domains, and later methodological transitions.

+Beginning with the Creator Period, BitPangea now distinguishes constitutional development from intentional world design.
+A new Period does not automatically require a new constitutional Charter.

 The Charter began with a simple founding question: